Maryland Commercial Receivership Act Signed into Law

-On April 30, 2019, Governor Hogan signed into law (Chapter 284) the Maryland Commercial Receivership Act (“MCRA”) (new Title 24 to the Commercial Law Article).
+On April 30, 2019, Governor Lawrence Hogan signed into law (Chapter 284) the Maryland Commercial Receivership Act (MCRA) (new Title 24 to the Commercial Law Article).
 MCRA will go into effect on October 1, 2019.
-It is the product of a special committee of Maryland bankruptcy and real estate attorneys, and non-attorneys who have served as receivers.
-The statute was passed unanimously by both houses of the Maryland General Assembly.
+It is the product of a special committee of Maryland bankruptcy and real estate attorneys as well as non-attorneys who have served as receivers.
+The statute was passed unanimously by both chambers of the Maryland General Assembly.

-Receiverships today are used in a variety of situations ranging from preserving commercial real estate from waste and capturing rents pending sale to a complete liquidation of a distressed operating business and a distribution of the liquidation proceeds to creditors.
-Closely related to a receivership is an assignment for the benefit of creditors (“ABC”), which is an insolvency proceeding initiated by a business that has appointed an assignee to take possession and control of its assets.
-MCRA will be applicable to both receivership and ABC proceedings.
+Receiverships today are used in various situations ranging from preserving commercial real estate from waste and capturing rents pending sale to a complete liquidation of a distressed operating business and a distribution of the liquidation proceeds to creditors.
+Closely related to a receivership is an assignment for the benefit of creditors (ABC), which is an insolvency proceeding initiated by a business that has appointed an assignee to take possession and control of its assets.
+MCRA will be applicable to receivership and ABC proceedings.

 Except in the case of a real estate receivership, the appointment of a receiver will result in an automatic stay of all actions, with certain exceptions.
 A creditor may obtain relief from the stay for good cause.
 The court is granted the power to separately stay actions although it may not stay the action of a governmental regulator exercising its police or regulatory power.